ABC: Always Be Closing

 - Learn from the best.
 There are solid techniques to use and statistics to learn, but the best way to become a better closer is through experience.
 Accordingly, one of the best ways to improve is to learn from the experiences of others.
 Shadow some of the best salespeople you know, and learn from them directly when you can.

 In sales, communication is everything.
 With the right email and communication strategies, you’ll get more leads, greater interest, and—you guessed it—more closed deals.
+Be sure to see our guide to the top ways to increase sales.

 Now that you know these tricks for how to close a sale, the next step is to start improving your communication—and sales—by using a tool like EmailAnalytics.